Skip to content

 Project aim

 Different stakeholders from around the world have a common challenge to monitor forest carbon stock and sink comprehensively, accurately and cost-effectively.
 However, the specific requirements vary between users.
-This project will develop user-centric approaches that meet the varying user needs in forest carbon monitoring to shift economies towards carbon-neutral futures.
+The ESA Forest Carbon Monitoring project (running until November 2025) develops user-centric approaches that meet the varying user needs in forest carbon monitoring to shift economies towards carbon-neutral futures.

-• A selection of statistically robust monitoring methods designed for accurate large-scale and small-scale carbon accounting, removing barriers that prevent fact-based decision making regarding forest carbon stocks.
+• A selection of statistically robust monitoring methods designed for accurate biomass and carbon mapping, removing barriers that prevent fact-based decision making regarding forest carbon stocks.

-Monitoring carbon fluxes on a large scale is a prerequisite to create a viable carbon market.
-A single platform that is open and commonly shared will enable to quantify carbon with comparable results worldwide.
-This will help policy-makers shape better decisions based on more accurate data.
-It will also support policy implementation on national and international levels through improved reporting and verification capabilities.
+Monitoring carbon fluxes on a large scale is a prerequisite for viable compliance and voluntary carbon markets.
+Reliable online tools will help policy-makers shape better decisions based on more accurate data.
+This will support policy implementation on national and international levels through improved reporting and verification capabilities.
 Companies require means to respond to increasing carbon monitoring requirements, and tools to assess carbon resources and carbon trading.
 Commercial forest carbon monitoring services can be offered for private sector along institutional forest monitoring activities.

 The outcomes of this project will assist and promote carbon accounting, which will influence important environmental, economic and social decisions worldwide.